 In section 3.2.2 a number of features of video games that may already include some form of assessment have been discussed: game levels, tutorials, scoring and assessment through game construction.
 Most of these can be applied to a Holodeck experience as well.
 A game level mechanism basically comes down to letting players perform a series of tasks before they are provided with a new, more advanced set of challenges.
-As such, a game level mechanism may also be applied to any (part of a) Holodeck experience that takes place outside of a computer program.
+As such, a game level mechanism may be applied to any (part of a) Holodeck experience that takes place outside of a computer program.
 Similarly, a scoring mechanism can also be set up for any interaction that is not concerned with computers.
 The only new challenge is keeping track of such scores and combining them with any scores that are measured within the video game.
-Assessment through game construction seems to be applicable in the same way as was

 Assessment through game construction seems to be applicable in the same way as was discussed in section 3.2.2.
 Tutorials however, are harder to convert to the real world.
 Although the sequence of instruction followed by practice can be translated to actions outside of a computer system, such as a step-by-step instruction on how to put together your own computer in the form of a manual, the third step of assessing whether a certain action was actually performed (and performed in the right way) is more difficult to include.
 Assessment by facilitators is a possibility of course, but this will be laborious and may disrupt the flow of a game.